trentspi/corn_connection_detection/README.md

 It takes a long time to train the network, it took us quite long amount of time to train however much we have trained.
 And as a result we have a model that is good at detecting overall corn regions in the crop.

+Our training dataset can be found here: https://drive.google.com/drive/folders/1uAFqXdBKQmtmWChE4hY-2O0fCR2A4dS9

 ### Testing
 When we started testing, we realized that it didn't do good on the images for whose camera angles were weird.
 So if there